ccamel/awesome-ccamel/README.md

 - [rauls-kjarners/omp.nvim](https://github.com/rauls-kjarners/omp.nvim) - A seamless integration bridge between Neovim and the Oh My Pi (OMP) coding agent that allows an active OMP terminal session to perfectly track your cursor, active file, and visual selections inside Neovim.
 It updates the OMP interface dynamically so the AI always knows exactly what you are looking at.
 - [xmake-io/xmake](https://github.com/xmake-io/xmake) - 🔥 A cross-platform build utility based on Lua
 - [yciabaud/kong-plugin-prometheus](https://github.com/yciabaud/kong-plugin-prometheus) - Prometheus metrics exporter for Kong API management

+## Luau

+- [loiclaudet/mario-battle](https://github.com/loiclaudet/mario-battle) - the two player Mario Bros. battle game from Super Mario Bros.
+3, rebuilt in Rive with RML and Luau. physics from the disassembly.

 ## M4